 CI$25

-Typical prices for Local Transportation in the Cayman Islands are listed below.
-These actual costs are from real travelers and can give you an idea of the Local Transportation prices in the Cayman Islands, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for transit in the Cayman Islands are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in the Cayman Islands.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 -